Write for Choosing Therapy

 To contribute to Choosing Therapy, you must be a licensed mental health or medical professional, such as an LCSW, LPC, LMHC, MD, DO, psychiatrist, psychiatric nurse practitioner, or pharmacist.
 You don’t have to be a “published author.”

 To contribute you will need to agree to the following:

 Do not use AI tools to generate your content.
 The content on ChoosingTherapy.com is written by humans who are licensed mental health or medical professionals.

 Write in-depth, well researched articles.
 Our articles tend to be 1,500 – 3,500 words in length and typically require 5-15 citations in APA format.

 Provide us exclusive rights to publish the article(s) you submit.
 Articles cannot be previously published or republished, even on personal websites or blogs.

 Have a question?
 Contact us at: Editorial (at) ChoosingTherapy (dot) com

 Choosing Therapy’s mission is to deliver accurate information about mental and behavioral health topics to our audience so that they can make better, more informed decisions about their mental and behavioral health care.

 Choosing Therapy’s audience is made up of people who are new to mental and behavioral health topics.
-Many people reading our content will be personally suffering from a mental or behavioral health disorder or experiencing some other distress.
+Many people reading our content will be experiencing a mental or behavioral health disorder personally or experiencing some other distress.
 Many others will be the family, friends, and community supporting those living with a mental or behavioral health disorder.

 Our audience is smart, they are motivated, and they are asking questions with the goal of improving their lives.